OpenSprites/OpenSprites-Origin/public_html/site-api/README.md

 - name (string): The username of the user
 - id (int): The user ID of the user

+### The collection object ###
+ - name (string): The name set for the collection
+ - url (string): A URL to the collection page for the collection
+ - collection_id (string): A unique id for the collection used to identify it
+ - create_time (string): The date and time the collection was created
+ - created_by (object): A [truncated user object](#the-truncated-user-object) belonged to the creator
+ - downloads (object):
+     - this_week (int): The number of downloads this week for this collection
+	 - total (int): The total number of downloads for this collection
+ - description (string): The uploader's description of the collection

 ### The asset object ###
  - name (string): The name set for the asset
  - type (string): One of "image" "sound" or "script"